Veriqloud/kiwi_doc/general-doc/src/hardware-testing.md

 If you want to test new bitstream, it's enough to just reload bitstream, then reboot computer
 ### Clockchip
-- Registers values are generated from Analog Devices Software
+- Register values are generated from Analog Devices Software
 - When SPI works, configure clockchip with generated registers.
 If configure properly, pll is locked, you will get output clocks at expected frequency

 Config_Ltc() function will write configuration and read back registers to verify.
 Run this command to execute this function: